-A.M.
-Best believes GUARD’s operating companies are well-positioned at the current rating level.
-However, these ratings or outlooks could come under pressure should softer market conditions and a lack of underwriting discipline in their new product lines and expansion initiatives result in a decline in underwriting and overall profitability to levels underperforming their peers, or should Berkshire fail to provide adequate financial and operational support, or should a sudden reduction in surplus emanate from investment portfolio losses given the large block of equity holdings.
+AM Best believes GUARD’s operating companies are well-positioned at the current rating levels.
+However, these ratings could come under negative pressure should softer market conditions occur in their new product lines, and expansion initiatives result in a decline in underwriting and overall profitability to levels underperforming their peers, or if a significant, sudden reduction in surplus results from losses in their investment portfolio, which has a significant allocation to equity holdings.

 In addition, the ratings could be under negative pressure should Berkshire cease to provide adequate financial and operational support.

 This press release relates to Credit Ratings that have been published on A.M.
 Best’s website.
 For all rating information relating to the release and pertinent disclosures, including details of the office responsible for issuing each of the individual ratings referenced in this release, please see A.M.
 Best’s Recent Rating Activity web page.
 For additional information regarding the use and limitations of Credit Rating opinions, please view Understanding Best’s Credit Ratings.
 For information on the proper media use of Best’s Credit Ratings and A.M.
 Best press releases, please view Guide for Media – Proper Use of Best’s Credit Ratings and A.M.
 Best Rating Action Press Releases.
 A

 AM Best is a global credit rating agency, news publisher and data analytics provider specializing in the insurance industry.
 Headquartered in the United States, the company does business in over 100 countries with regional offices in New York, London, Amsterdam, Dubai, Hong Kong, Singapore and Mexico City.
 For more information, visit www.ambest.com.